DanielAckerson/lash/README.md

 # lash
-A shell written in C++ with embedded Lua.
-Uses Lua syntax for shell.
+A shell written in C with embedded Lua.
+Mixes Lua and shell syntax.